faenrandir/a_careful_examination/README.md

 ## LICENSE

-Code is under MIT license, content under CC0 license.
+Code is under MIT license and all content produced by faenrandir is under a CC0 license.
+The copyright to copies of content produced by others is held by them.
 See LICENSE for details.